 Personally, this might be the hardest step for me.
-Maintaining office hours is extremely important.
+Maintaining office hours is extremely important not just for your sanity, but your health, too.
 Whether it’s 8-4 or 9-5, keep some structure.
 As a small business owner, it’s super easy to let myself work whenever, including working late at night or on the weekends.
-I’ve learned over the last few years of working at home, that sticking to an office hours schedule is absolutely key to productivity and success.
-Sticking to specific office hours allows you to keep that work/life balance we ALL need.
+I’ve learned over the last few years, that sticking to an office hours schedule is absolutely key to productivity and success.
+Keeping with a specific set of office hours allows you to keep that work/life balance we ALL need.

 7. Give yourself a little grace